mannatgupta146/Golfinity/readme.md

 **Golfinity** is a stylish and interactive golf-themed landing page, inspired by [Sidcup Family Golf](https://sidcupfamilygolf.com/).
 Designed with modern web technologies, it brings together custom cursor effects, fluid animations, and a sleek layout to create an immersive user experience.

-## ✨ What I Learned

-- How to integrate **SheryJS** for animated cursors and magnetic hover effects
-- Using **GSAP** with **ScrollTrigger** for scroll-based transitions and animations
-- Responsive layout techniques for complex sections
-- Styling with custom fonts, gradients, and layered visuals
-- Video backgrounds, animated cards, and modern UI design principles

 ## 🎯 Why This Project?

 I built **Golfinity** as a front-end development learning project to practice: